 5. MUV Interactive

-While your busy playing with this effect, the site explains how the product works and it's major features.
+While you're busy playing with this effect, the site explains how the product works and its major features.
 By the time you're done playing, you've gotten detailed information about the product.
 Brilliant!

 6. Dropbox Business User Guide